jamesrock/jamesrock/README.md

 ## Hi there 👋

-I'm James — a Senior Front-End Developer with over 15 years experience under my belt.
+I'm James — a Senior Front-End Developer currently based in Nottingham, open to London-based remote roles.

-Currently based in Nottingham, I'm ideally looking for remote London-based roles — my intention is to be back down that way working on-site 5 days a week before too long.

 My full CV is available over at [jamesrock.me](jamesrock.me).

 ### Background

-I'm across the full front-end spectrum, including UX design, having built and contributed to many wonderful projects over the years, working with well-known brands such as BMW, MINI, GSK, Sky Sports, Heineken, Post Office, Ben & Jerry's and London Fashion Week to name a few.
+Over the last 15 years I've built and contributed to many exciting projects, working with well-known brands such as BMW, MINI, GSK, Sky Sports, Heineken, Post Office, Ben & Jerry's and London Fashion Week to name just a few.
+I’ve built everything from static micro sites using raw HTML/CSS/JS right through to fully-fledged API-driven web apps using React, Next and Nuxt.
+Besides coding, I’ve a passion for usability and would also consider myself a UX designer.

+Two examples of commercial work that are both publicly available and not subject to NDA would be [incolchester.co.uk](https://incolchester.co.uk) and [visitclaphamjunction.com](https://visitclaphamjunction.com) — both based on CraftCMS.

-### Latest Project
+### Personal Endeavours

 I recently built the same app using [Next](https://nextjs.org), [Nuxt](https://nuxt.com), [Angular](https://angular.dev), [Svelte](https://svelte.dev) and [Solid](https://docs.solidjs.com) — all but one of which I'd never used before — in less than 10 days.